What's in a name? Losing Asperger's label not such a big change

 But Matthew is bright, and she believes with enough practice, he will learn how to respond appropriately to social cues, even if he’s “a little rough around the edges.”

-“My goal is to make sure that in the end, he has a place to work, earning a living and supporting himself in what he loves to do,” says Kolen.
+“My goal is to make sure that in the end, he has a place to work, earning a living and supporting h imself in what he loves to do,” says Kolen.
+(Reporting by Julie Steenhuysen; Editing by Jilian Mincer and Todd Eastham)